 By the end of the course students will learn:

 - The basics of the theory of international regimes and regional integration as conceptual framework to understand the relevance of, and need for, intergovernmental and supranational organizations.

 - The organizational models and policy network analysis upon which to understand the functioning and management of international organizations.

 - The institutional setting, policy-making processes, functioning and management practices of the main families of IOs, including the UN system and the European Union.

-- Use the fundamental concepts and the language of management to understand how international and supranational organizations work.
+- Use the fundamental concepts and the language of management to understand how international and supranational organizations, as well as transnational partnerships work.